-- Individual sphere: personal identity factors such as gender, age, disability, socioeconomic status, education level, geographic area, ethnicity, sexual orientation, etc. - Relational sphere: relations between the individual and his family, his intimate partners, his friends. - Community sphere: characteristics of the different environments in which an individual lives, the characteristics of a village/neighborhood/community in terms of opportunities, participation, poverty, social cohesion or tension, etc. - Societal sphere: the social, cultural and institutional context in which the individual lives.
-Certain factors at the societal level contribute to reducing the inhibition to violence, for example poverty; economic, social and gender inequalities; a weak social security system; a weak legal system and judiciary (which influences the impunity of perpetrators, the absence of rights for victims); social and cultural norms favorable to violence; lack of information and social isolation of women; lack of appropriate care for survivors of violence, etc.
+- Individual sphere: personal identity factors such as gender, age, disability, socioeconomic status, education level, geographic area, ethnicity, sexual orientation, etc. - Relational sphere: relations between the individual and his/her family, his/her intimate partners, his/her friends, colleagues, etc. - Community sphere: characteristics of the different environments in which an individual lives, the characteristics of a village/neighborhood/school in case of a child/community in terms of opportunities, participation, poverty, social cohesion or tension, etc. - Societal sphere: the social, cultural and institutional context in which the person evolves.
+Certain factors at the societal level contribute to reducing or, on the contrary, encouraging the expression of violence.
+For example, economic, social and gender inequalities; the weakness of the social protection system, the legal system and the judicial system (which influences the impunity of perpetrators, the absence of rights for victims); social and cultural norms that favor violence; the lack of information and social isolation of women; the lack of appropriate care for survivors of violence; and the laws and policies in place.